aryabaguss/career_workshop/README.md

 # Technical Test Practice Repository

 ## Overview
-This repository contains my solutions to various technical coding challenges and practice problems from my bootcamp training.
+This repository contains my solutions to various technical coding challenges and practice problems from Pacmann Technical Python Test.
 It serves as a documentation of my learning journey and coding practice.

 ## Structure
 The repository is organized by different types of problems/challenges:
-- list Manipulation
+- List Manipulation
 - String Operations
 - Data Structures
 - Algorithms
+- Logical Thinking

 ## Technologies Used
 - Python